cncf/glossary/content/en/contribute/_index.md

 Additionally, please also join the [#glossary](https://cloud-native.slack.com/archives/C02TX20MQBB) channel on the CNCF Slack and let the maintainers know that you've raised an issue for a new term (ideally, tag _@Catherine Paganini_, _@jmo_, _@Seokho Son_, _@Jihoon Seo_, and/or _@iamnoah_ to be sure they don't miss it).
 Note that you can only claim one term at a time.
 If you want to work on multiple terms, please finish one before claiming the next one.

 Once they assign it to you, you can start working on it.
-For the next steps, please refer to the "Submitting a new term (creating a PR)" section.
+For the next steps, please refer to the [Submitting a new term (creating a PR)](#submitting-a-new-term-creating-a-pr) section.

 ## Propose new terms
 You can propose a new term for others to work on or create a new definition yourself.
 Either way, you'll start by creating an issue.